 Statewide Planning Goal 5 requires all local governments to inventory their historic resources and to protect those found significant.
 Hillsboro has had a Cultural Resource Inventory since 1985.
 The 87 sites on the Inventory are protected under Community Development Code Section 12.27.300.
-Explore Hillsboro's Cultural Resources through this map.
+Explore Hillsboro's Cultural Resources map.

 Each year the Preserving Historic Hillsboro Awards recognize the visible reminders of our community's long history, and the people who have preserved them.
 Awards are presented in several categories: stewardship of a residential structure in original condition; stewardship of a non-residential structure in original condition; restoration of a residential structure; retention of a historic structure through remodeling and adaptive reuse; historically appropriate new construction or reconstruction; and the Chair's award for preservation that falls outside those categories.
 For the past two years, Historic Hillsboro Award winners whose properties are on the Cultural Resource Inventory will also receive a Hillsboro Heritage Plaque.